 A client purchased 1 ETH on Crypto.com in March for £1,505 and paid a 0.4% fee, or £6.02, making the total cost basis for the asset £1,511.02.

-To calculate the capital gain or loss, subtract the cost basis of the asset from the sale price.
+To calculate the capital gain or loss, subtract the asset's cost basis from the sale price.

 The client sold 1 BTC in March for £32,520.
 To calculate the capital gain or loss, subtract the cost basis of the BTC from the sale price:

 £32,520 - £36,218.32 = - £3,698.32.
 The client made a capital loss of £3,698.32.
 The client may offset this loss against any capital gains for the financial year.
-If the client has already offset their capital gains enough to reduce their net capital gain down to the £12,300 allowance, they may carry forward their capital loss to offset against gains in future financial years.
+Suppose the client has already offset their capital gains enough to reduce their net capital gain to the £12,300 allowance.
+In that case, they may carry forward their capital loss to offset against gains in future financial years.

 Swapping crypto for crypto

-Many investors are unaware that exchanging one crypto for another is a disposal in the eyes of HMRC and therefore a capital gain or loss must be calculated.
+Some crypto investors may be unaware that exchanging one crypto for another is a disposal in the eyes of HMRC, with a capital gain or loss applying to the transaction.

 The disposal is of the asset previously held, not the asset acquired - although investors still need to track the fair market value of the acquired asset and any associated expenses to calculate their cost basis for future disposals.